wooey/Wooey/docs/customizations.rst

 ====================

-Wooey provides a number of ways to customize both the look and feel of Wooey, with the easiest mechanisms for customization being various :ref:`configuration` settings.
+Wooey provides a number of ways to customize both the look and feel of Wooey, with the easiest mechanisms for customization being various :ref:`wooey-configuration` settings.
 Here, one can customize the site name, tag line, and other text throughout.